hhmaho/mesure-properties/README.md

-This is an example projec demonstrating the following skills:
+This is an example project demonstrating the following skills:

 * creating a new git repository on github
 * making a local clone of this repository